 For successive membrane courses, align the edge of the release liner with the dashed line provided on the surface of the membrane to achieve the 3.5 in.
 (90 mm) side lap.

 Consistent with good roofing practice, install the membrane such that all laps shed water.
 Always work from the low point to the high point of the roof.
 Apply the membrane in valleys before the membrane is applied to the eaves.
 Following placement along the eaves, continue application of the membrane up the roof.
-The membrane may be installed either vertically or horizontally.

 Use smooth shank, electro-plated galvanized nails for fastening shingles to get the best seal.
 Hand nailing generally provides a better seal than power-activated nailing.
 If nailing of the membrane is necessary on steep slopes during hot or extreme cold weather, backnail and cover the nails by overlapping with the next sheet.